ESG

 Learning and Development

 Our employees are an asset to us.
 We recognise and support the importance of encouraging all employees to complete professional qualifications relevant to their role, in order to progress and realise their full potential.
 We partner with our employees and contribute towards their development by sponsoring their studies and providing study leave.
-This year we have sponsored employees for their CFA studies.
+This year we have sponsored employees for their CFA and CMT studies, as well as contributing towards an employee’s Masters Degree.
 This is in addition to the usual seminars and conferences our employees attend.
 Mandatory anti-money laundering and Code of Ethics training is provided annually to all employees.
 Employees also take responsibility for their own development via our annual appraisal process, where they are able to discuss further training where they feel it is necessary.
+Finally, we created a pilot “New Hire Mentor” programme at one Group office, as we attempt to find solutions to better integrate new hires into our subsidiaries, to hopefully reduce new hire turnover.
+If successful, we will extend this programme to the other offices within the Group.

 In addition, the following training sessions are provided to all employees: